mncrowe/QGDipoles.jl/README.md

 ## Contributing

-Issue should be submitted [here](https://github.com/mncrowe/QGDipoles.jl/issues/) and discussions or questions [here](https://github.com/mncrowe/QGDipoles.jl/discussions).
+Issues should be submitted [here](https://github.com/mncrowe/QGDipoles.jl/issues/) and discussions or questions [here](https://github.com/mncrowe/QGDipoles.jl/discussions).

 We follow the [ColPrac guide for collaborative practices](https://github.com/SciML/ColPrac).
 New contributors should make sure to read that guide.
 Below are some additional practices we follow.